Locating the Lemniscate

 \[\begin{aligned} [\int_0^1 \sqrt[k]{1 - x^k} dx] \times (\frac{2}{k})! &= (\dfrac{1}{k})!^{2} \end{aligned}\]

 So far I can’t tell if there’s any way to derive any new relationships from this way of looking at things.
-My guess is no. But I thought it was an interesting way of reaching the existing ones, which at least I have not come across anywhere else.
-It really is saying something about what comes “in between” integer permutations, at least in the interpolation alluded to by the Gamma function, and even though a concrete interpretation of it is hard.
-My curiosity about this was in the first place piqued by looking for answers to these sorts of questions and finding lots of “no-go” replies on e.g. StackExchange: arguments of the form, “based on what a dimension is, this won’t work”.
-I still don’t have an answer, but I’m pretty sure there’s more going on here: there is some valid notion of fractional permutations, fractional sets, fractional spheres, etc in which these concepts are going to make some kind of sense.
+My guess is no: I think what we’re doing here is using a geometric interpretation in order to manipulate the integral form of \(\Gamma\) indirectly.
+But I thought it was an interesting way of doing things, which at least I have not come across anywhere else.
+It really is saying something about what comes “in between” integer permutations, at least in the specific interpolation of \(n!\) which is alluded to by the Gamma functiom.

 1. Aside: in these articles I’ve been doing a pretty bad job of correctly using the words “sphere”, “ball”, and “disc”, because in my head I think of the \(n\)-sphere as referring to both the surface and its volume, rather than an \(n\)-sphere being the surface of an \((n+1)\)-ball.
 I’m going to fix this up at some point but I’m waffling on it because I really don’t like calling them balls.
 Sigh.